Professional practice of behavior analysis: Journals

 There are multiple journals which produce articles on the clinical applications of applied behavior analysis.
 The most popular, and widely used, of these journals is the Journal of Applied Behavior Analysis.
 There are many other journals dedicated to this field.
 Some of these include The Behavior Analyst Today, the International Journal of Behavioral Consultation and Therapy and three new journals scheduled for release in 2008: Behavior Analysis in Sports, Health, Fitness and Behavioral Medicine, the Journal of Behavior Analysis in Crime and Victim: Treatment and Prevention as well as the Association for Behavior Analysis International's Behavior Analysis in Practice.

 Professional organizations

 The Association for Behavior Analysis International has a special interest group for practitioner issues, behavioral counseling, and clinical behavior analysis.
 The Association for Behavior Analysis International has larger special interest groups for autism and behavioral medicine.
-The Association for Behavior Analysis International serves as the core intellectual home for behavior analysts.
 The Association for Behavior Analysis International sponsors multiple conferences/year, including the annual conference, annual autism conference, biannual international conference, and other conferences on specific issues such as behavioral theory and sustainability.

 The Association for Behavioral and Cognitive Therapies (ABCT) also has an interest group in behavior analysis, which focuses on clinical behavior analysis.
 In addition, the Association for Behavioral and Cognitive Therapies has a special interest group on addictions.

 Doctoral level behavior analysts who are psychologists belong to the American Psychological Association's division 25: Behavior analysis.
 APA offers a diplomate in behavioral psychology.